Artillery: Propellant

-Most forms of artillery require a propellant to propel the projectile at the target.
+Most forms of artillery require a propellant to propel the projectile to the target.
 Propellant is always a low explosive, which means it deflagrates, rather than detonating like high explosives.
 The shell is accelerated to a high velocity in a very short time by the rapid generation of gas from the burning propellant.
 This high pressure is achieved by burning the propellant in a contained area, either the chamber of a gun barrel or the combustion chamber of a rocket motor.